 We aim to empower health care professionals in Ireland to provide care in the community setting, by providing education and training, and by building inter-disciplinary support networks.

 Dr. Grace O’Malley is a paediatric physiotherapist and clinical researcher specialised in childhood obesity and exercise science.
-She is based at the Royal College of Surgeons in Ireland where she leads a research team exploring the co-morbidities related to obesity and investigating the development and implementation of complex interventions including eHealth interventions.
-She leads the W82GO Child and Adolescent Weight Management Service delivering assessment and treatment for childhood obesity at Children’s Health Ireland at Temple Street and is committed to ensuring children and adolescents with obesity have equal access to evidence-based care.
+She is based at the RCSI University of Medicine and Health Sciences where she leads a research team exploring the co-morbidities related to obesity and investigating the development and implementation of complex interventions including eHealth interventions.
+She leads the W82GO Child and Adolescent Obesity Management Service delivering assessment and treatment for childhood obesity at Children’s Health Ireland at Temple Street and is committed to ensuring children and adolescents with obesity have equal access to evidence-based care.
 Dr. O’Malley was the Inaugural Chair of the Association for the Study of Obesity on the Island of Ireland and participates in developing national programmes and strategies related to childhood obesity in Ireland.
-She is Secretary of EASO and a member of the EASO Childhood Obesity Task Force.
+She is Secretary of The European Association for the Study of Obesity (EASO) and a member of the EASO Childhood Obesity Task Force.

 Ellen is a GP and physiotherapist.
 She completed the Trinity College Dublin/Eastern Regional GP Scheme in 2009.
 She worked in GP and palliative care up until 2013 before combining work as a GP with a clinical lecturer position in the Department of General Practice in the Royal College of Surgeons in Ireland.
 She completed an MSc in Health Sciences (Clinical Education) in 2016.
 She has special interests in reflection, palliative care, musculo-skeletal medicine and assessment in education.